toferj/cfjs/README.md

 ### Or better yet...

 Add it yourself!
-And then send me a pull reqeust so I can include it here.
+Fork the project.
+Make your changes.
+Then send me a pull reqeust so I can review your changes and include them here.
 I really appreciate it when people will not only suggest changes, but actually offer solutions as well.

 ### My most sincere thanks...